By Anastasiia Popova

 At Oxford, he met his first wife, Patricia Rathbone.
 They announced their engagement on March 19, 1951, and on January 11, 1952, their son Nicholas Rathbone Utechin was born.
 (Nicholas became a renowned expert on Sherlock Holmes and produced many radio programs for the BBC).10

-In 1965, Utechin got a permanent lecturer job at the University of Glasgow, became the editor of an academic journal, Soviet Studies, where he published numerous political and academic works, and in the opinion of his former student, Semion Lyandres, could have gotten a long-term academic appointment at Oxford University, too.
+In 1965, Utechin got a permanent lecturer job at the University of Glasgow, became the editor of a leading academic journal, Soviet Studies, where he published numerous political and academic works, and in the opinion of Semion Lyandres, if he was more patient, he would have received a permanent faculty appointment at Oxford’s St. Antonys’ College, too.
 But Utechin did not want to wait.11

 Utechin at Penn State: His Teaching Style